Hospital and City: All India Institute Of Medical Sciences, Jodhpur.

 Tips on how to secure the fellowship: The notifications for entrance examinations are put on the AIIMS Jodhpur website https://www.aiimsjodhpur.edu.in/courses.php.

 The entrance exam is a two-step process.
 The first step comprises of a written MCQ based test of 80 marks which is followed by a viva/interview (20 marks).
-Total 80 questions are asked in written MCQ exam, mostly from abdomen subspeciality only.
+Total 80 questions are asked in written MCQ exam, with almost 50 % questions from pediatric radiology including all systems and 50 % from general radiology.
 The MCQ books which were helpful to me were Grainger and Allison MCQ and Get through final FRCR part A MCQ books.

 Pros and cons:

 Pros- The foremost pro about doing pediatric radiology fellowship is that very few people have excelled in this subspeciality which gives you an edge over a general radiologist.
 With this fellowship, you keep in touch with the general radiology as all the systems are dealt with on a daily basis.
 The working environment in the institute is very supportive and at the same time encouraging by being better at what you’re already good at.
 All the teachers are pioneers in their fields and are excellent at teaching also.
 All the difficult cases and interdepartmental cases are discussed with them thoroughly and every day is a learning experience.
 In addition to getting an additional qualification, you will also get one year teaching experience in an educational institute as a senior resident.

 Since the fellowship has been evolving, the fellows junior to me have had the opportunity to learn the basics of pediatric echocardiography with increasing focus on antenatal anomaly scans and fetal MRI with postnatal MRI correlation whenever feasible.